-The tower was built to keep an eye on Verona and warn the city of impending disasters such as fire or attacks by the Venetians.
-Two bells were installed in the tower: the smaller, the Marangona, was used for fire alerts; the larger, the Rengo, was used to call the citizens to arms or to call the city council to meetings.
-Unfortunately, the Venetians got control of Verona anyway but the views from the tower make having built it still worthwhile.
+The Lamberti Tower was originally built as a city watchtower to warn the citizens of impending disasters such as fire or attacks by the Venetians.
+Two bells were installed in the tower: the smaller, the Marangona, was used for fire alerts; the larger, the Rengo, was used to call citizens to arms or to call city council to meetings.